NACE Accreditation Award

-The National Association for More Able Children in Education (NACE) has named Danes Hill School the 417th school to be accredited with the NACE Challenge Award.
+The National Association for More Able Children in Education (NACE) has reaccredited Danes Hill School with the NACE Challenge Award.
+This is our second accreditation.
 The award is given in recognition of school-wide commitment to high-quality provision for more able learners, within the context of challenge for all.

 The award is based on the NACE Challenge Framework, which sets out criteria for high-quality provision for more able learners within a wider ethos of challenge for all.
 The framework is available as part of the NACE Challenge Development Programme – a suite of resources developed by NACE to help schools evaluate and improve their provision for more able learners.